wsydney76/craft-properties-field/README.md

 However, this is not recommended, as this reflects the raw database content, where props may be missing or in a wrong order, e.g. when the field config was updated after an entry was saved.

-So always code defensively and check for the existence of a property before using it.
+So always code defensively and check for the existence or type of property before using it.

 Loop over all properties: